2024–25 Akron Zips women's basketball team

-The 2024–25 Akron Zips women's basketball team represents the University of Akron during the 2024–25 NCAA Division I women's basketball season.
-The Zips, led by second-year head coach Ryan Gensler, play their home games at the James A. Rhodes Arena in Akron, Ohio as members of the Mid-American Conference.
+The 2024–25 Akron Zips women's basketball team represented the University of Akron during the 2024–25 NCAA Division I women's basketball season.
+The Zips, led by second-year head coach Ryan Gensler, played their home games at the James A. Rhodes Arena in Akron, Ohio as members of the Mid-American Conference.

 Previous season

 The Zips finished the 2023–24 season 11–18, 6–12 in MAC play, to finish in a tie for ninth place.
 They failed to qualify for the MAC tournament, as only the top eight teams qualify.

 Preseason

 On October 22, 2024, the MAC released the preseason coaches poll.
 Akron was picked to finish ninth in the MAC regular season.